 Seller carryback financing is using owner financing to sell a property.
 This type of financing can be used along with a bank loan or other type of loan, but we are mainly referring to stand-alone seller carryback financing in this article.
-Owner financing can be used to sell almost anything – real estate, cars, boats, etc. In the real estate category, seller carryback financing can be used with various property types like houses, condos, commercial buildings, mobile homes, and vacant land.
+Owner financing can be used to sell almost anything – real estate, cars, boats, etc. In the real estate category, seller carryback financing or selling a note owner financing can be used with various property types like houses, condos, commercial buildings, mobile homes, and vacant land.
 In the commercial world, seller carryback financing is often used for sales of businesses too.

 Why Use Seller Carryback Financing For Real Estate?